 Here are three tips that have helped me manage seborrheic dermatitis of the scalp and care for my hair.
 I hope they help you on your journey.

 1. Go easy on the oil as it can further irritate your scalp.
 Opt for a water mist instead to moisturize your scalp and relieve dryness.
 Try this hair and scalp mist recipe to keep your scalp moist and refreshed.
+Water evaporates so you may need to use a serum on occasion for dry areas.
 If you must use oil, do a hot oil treatment before your shampoo and limit it to 10-15 minutes.
-Cocounut, avocado, grapeseed and olive oils are good options for hot oil treatments.
+Avocado, grapeseed and olive oils are good options for hot oil treatments.

 There are many more tips I could share but these are a great stating point.
 If you found this article helpful, just click here to share it.
 Do you struggle with scalp dermatitis?
 What tips would you add?